sajeelmalik/FS-Lesson-Plans/accessibility/01/README.md

 Including at LEAST `<header>`, `<main>`, and `<footer>` landmarks is slowly becoming convention!
 ```

+Adding roles to your content also adds value to screen-readers.
+At the very least, add a `role="main"` to your main content to highlight the part that contains the central topic of the document.
+Check the **Resources** section below for some more information on aria roles.

 For example, given a code snippet like this

 ```HTML